watchep/watchep.github.io/apply.markdown

 The formal curriculum includes advanced topics in technical areas plus communication, leadership, and ethics.
 Trainees who have completed the 2-year program will be well prepared to contribute to scientific computing workforce in the DOE HEP mission.

-Financial awards of up to $55K are intended to cover tuition, fees, and stipend during the training program duration.
+Financial awards of up to $65K are intended to cover tuition, fees, travel, and stipend during the training program duration.

-Interested graduate students from participating institutions are encouraged to complete [the application form](https://docs.google.com/forms/d/e/1FAIpQLSdvEODzRkg6gJobCbyu8_OG47HGfqw3pbPGqG3P8FmMe2z4tQ/viewform) before March 1, 2023.
+**Applications are closed for Spring 2023.
+The next application cycle will open in Fall 2023.**

 Please note that this DOE-sponsored program requires U.S. citizenship or permanent resident status.